Academic Probation and Disqualification

-Students who have been readmitted to the program after a disqualification will be admitted on probation and will have their status reviewed at the end of the semester in which they return.
-Students who have achieved a current and cumulative 2.0 GPA or who have received a grade of “B” or better in each course taken during the probationary or disqualification term may enroll in the next term without petitioning.
+Previously disqualified students will have their status reviewed at the end of the semester in which they return.
+Students who have achieved both a current and cumulative GPA of 2.0 or higher or who have received a grade of “B” or better in each course taken during the probationary semester may enroll in the next term without petitioning.
 Students who have not met one of these criteria must submit a petition for further consideration of re-enrollment.

-Note: Often registration for subsequent terms occurs before completed grades for the previous term are submitted by instructors.
-Students are advised that they may acquire Immediate Probation or Immediate Disqualification status from the previous term well after starting their new term.
-Students in jeopardy of Immediate Disqualification should register for the next term at their own risk.
-Should Immediate Disqualification occur the student will be dropped from all subsequent courses.
+Note: Registration for subsequent terms sometimes occurs before completed grades for the previous term are submitted.
+Students are advised that, upon receipt of the prior semester’s grades, they may be placed on probation or be academically disqualified with immediate effect.
+Students in jeopardy of disqualification should register for the next term at their own risk and in careful consultation with their advisor.
+Should the student be academically disqualified, he or she will be dropped from all upcoming courses.

 Students academically disqualified (see program sections for information on student standing) will be dismissed from the program and are precluded from further enrollment.
 In certain situations (explained in the letter informing the student of disqualification) students may appeal for re-entry.
 Appeals begin with the Director of the Program.